 Highlights and Achievements

-- Graduated State University of New York School of Law, magna cum laude
+- Graduated State University of New York School of Law, magna cum laude in 1994

 - Founding partner at Belluck & Fox, LLP